-Because CIS revolves around business and technology, you will be introduced to many technology tools in class.
+Because CS, CIS and IT revolves around business and technology, you will be introduced to many technology tools in class.
 Some are class management and study-related while others are industry tools directly applicable to your future success.
 This is my field and something that I am passionate about and I assure you I personally use each technological tool myself before requiring you to use it. 🙂 The internet is a goldmine for interactive, easy-to-use technologies that, if used to promote learning, can enhance your retention and engagement in a class.

 Amazon AWS (COSC 3331)

 Amazon AWS (Amazon Web Services) is a cloud service provider for many Fortune 500 businesses.
 This service allows for rapid computer prototyping through virtual machines and remote databases to name just a few of the services.
 Students will work first-hand with setting up, connecting to, operating and tearing down instances and services.

 Canvas is a course management tool.
 Students will be able to communicate with one another easily, view relevant technology rss feeds, access the slidedeck through Google Drive and view assignment due dates.

 Google Drive (All my courses)

 If you haven’t used Google Drive before (formerly known as Google Docs), get an account now!
 This incredible service allows you to create documents, spreadsheets and presentations collaboratively and in real-time.
 This is great for student groups with busy schedules as each student can work independently and share their work with the group or work collaboratively from anywhere in the world and changes are made (and seen by others) in real-time.
 To learn more about how to use Google Drive, please check out this Youtube video series.

 Microsoft Azure (COSC 3331)

 Microsoft Azure is a cloud platform on the Microsoft ecosystem that can allow businesses to host their IT infrastructure professionally and remotely.
 Students will work with virtual machines, remote databases and web applications.